 top of page

-For many SLPs, making the switch to a teletherapy setting often means saying 'goodbye' to your worksheets and investing in (or creating) a collection of digital activities and resources.
-I not so fondly remember that as an overwhelming, time-consuming, and expensive process.
+For many speech language pathologists, making the switch to a teletherapy setting often means saying 'goodbye' to your worksheets and investing in (or creating) a collection of digital materials and online resources.

 An SLP looking for speech therapy activities to use in teletherapy sessions

-Options for Multiple Goals
+Facilitates Multiple Goals

 Look for resources that can help you target more than one goal or goal area, because, well, mixed groups.
 But also because you can keep that resource open on your computer and use it with student after student or group after group.